MTI’s Approach to Programming for Mountain and Tactical Athletes

 If you are far from a specific mission/event, or you’re not training for anything in particular, you have several options.

-If you’re a fit mountain, military, LE or Fire/Rescue Athlete, we recommend you start at the beginning of the most recent cycle in the daily training sessions.
+If you’re a military, LE athlete, we recommend you start at the beginning of the most recent cycle in the daily training sessions.

-The Daily Training Sessions are designed to serve as the “base fitness” for military/mountain/LE athletes.
+The Daily Training Sessions are designed to serve as the “base fitness”.
 Each program deploys our balanced, Fluid Periodization, to train the fitness attributes we determine important for the discipline:

 Not training for anything specific and/or you have a fitness attribute you want to improve?
 We have multiple training plans focused on improving specific fitness attributes including injury recovery, strength, endurance, chassis integrity/core, etc. Many of these focused training plans are found under our “General Fitness” plan category.